REQUIREMENTS AND CAMPUS GUIDE

 When Do I Apply to Vanderbilt?

 Vanderbilt offers three timelines for application; Early Decision I, Early Decision II or Regular Decision.
-The deadline for Early Decision I is November 1st, and you’ll find out whether you got in or not by mid December.
-The deadline for Early Decision II is January 1st, and you’ll find out whether you got in or not by mid-February.
-Early Decision is a binding commitment, meaning that you commit to attending Vanderbilt if they admit you.
+The deadline for Early Decision I is November 1st, and you’ll find out whether you were accepted by mid December.
+The deadline for Early Decision II is January 1st, and you’ll find out whether you were accepted by mid February.
+Early Decision I and II are a binding commitment, meaning that you commit to attending Vanderbilt if they admit you.
 The ED I acceptance rate was 24.1% and the ED II acceptance rate was 10.3%, these are much higher acceptance rates then the RD acceptance rate (4.7%).
 If Vanderbilt is your top choice, applying early will show admissions how serious you are about attending Vanderbilt if selected.

 Alternatively, you can also choose to apply Regular Decision.
 The deadline for Regular Decision is January 1st and you’ll be notified by late March.

 How Difficult Is It to Get Into Vanderbilt?